Sea Grant Extension's safety training saves fishermen's lives

 More than 500 crewmembers have completed the classes since 1991

 Eighty-six commercial fishermen died on the job in Washington, Oregon and California between 2000 and 2009.
 Almost 70 percent drowned following a disaster that forced them to abandon ship.
 The Dungeness crab sector saw the highest number with 27 fatalities.
-That's tragic news for Oregon's 325-boat crab fleet, which hauled in $42.1 million of the crustacean in the 2011-2012 season.
+That's tragic news for Oregon's 323-boat crab fleet, which hauled in $49 million of the crustacean in the 2012-2013 season.

 Sources: National Institute for Occupational Safety and Health; Oregon Dungeness Crab Commission; Oregon Employment Department; Kaety Hildenbrand, marine fisheries educator with OSU's Oregon Sea Grant Extension; Oregon Department of Fisheries and Wildlife.